d12frosted/elpa-mirror/stable-melpa/tabbar-ruler-readme.txt

 * Introduction
-Tabbar ruler is an Emacs package that allows both the tabbar and the ruler to be used together.
+Tabbar ruler is an emacs package that allows both the tabbar and the ruler to be used together.
 In addition it allows auto-hiding of the menu-bar and tool-bar.